AlexMercedCoder/tutorialblog/content/blog/jsevents/index.md

 ## The Slightly Less Simple Way

 Maybe you want to include some custom information inside the event object.
-The syntax below allows use to add info to the event object.
+The syntax below allows users to add info to the event object.

 ```js
 //Create the Event